DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑A. Enable trusted access for CloudFormation with Organizations by using service-managed permissions.

-- ##### 🔑B. Create an IAM role that is named AWSControlTowerBlueprintAccess.
+- ##### 🔑B. Create an IAM role that is named <mark>AWSControlTowerBlueprintAccess</mark>.
 Configure the role with a trust policy that allows the AWSControlTowerAdmin role in the management account to assume the role.
 Attach the AWSServiceCatalogAdminFullAccess IAM policy to the AWSControlTowerBlueprintAccess role.

 - ##### 🔑C. Create a Service Catalog product for each CloudFormation template.